-The Illinois' general state sales tax rates are:
+The Illinois' general state sales and use tax rates are:

-The tax rate is higher in some areas because certain local jurisdictions are allowed to impose their own taxes which can be combined with the state sales tax rate.
+The Sales tax rate is higher in some areas because certain local jurisdictions are allowed to impose their own taxes which can be combined with the state sales tax rate.
 Local tax rates are generally subject to change twice a year on January 1 and July 1.
-Please visit our Tax Rate Finder to find specific tax rates in Illinois.

-Please Note: Taxes listed on our Tax Rate Finder are taxes that are collected by IDOR.
-Units of local governments may impose additional taxes and fees that IDOR does not collect.
+Use the Tax Rate Finder to find sales tax rates for specific locations in Illinois.
+The Tax Rate Finder only lists taxes that are collected by the Illinois Department of Revenue (IDOR).
+Units of Illinois local governments may impose additional taxes and fees that IDOR does not collect.
 Contact your units of local government (county, municipal, mass transit, etc.) to determine if you must pay any additional taxes or fees not collected by IDOR.

-For more information regarding the Leveling the Playing Field for Illinois Retail Act, see the Resource Page for the "Leveling the Playing Field for Illinois Retail Act".
+Note: The Leveling the Playing Field for Illinois Retail Act requires remote retailers and marketplace facilitators that meet certain thresholds to register to remit Retailers' Occupation Tax for sales of tangible personal property to Illinois customers made on or after January 1, 2021.
+For more information regarding the Leveling the Playing Field for Illinois Retail Act, see our Resource Page for the "Leveling the Playing Field for Illinois Retail Act".